h4l/json.bash/README.md

 I wasn't planning to write something comparable to `jo` when I started, but idea of a `jo`-like program that only depends on bash kind of appealed to me.
-Maybe I should port it to a more suitable language though. 🙃
+Maybe I should port it to a more suitable language though.
+The program is a now a lot larger in size and scope than I originally anticipated when starting, I certainly wouldn't have written it in bash if I'd known how large it'd become.
+🙃

 [jo]: https://github.com/jpmens/jo
 [jq]: https://github.com/jqlang/jq